'The Only People Who've Been Hurt by This Are My Wife and Me': An Exclusive Interview With Joe Gow

 Our conversation with Gow follows.
 It was conducted by phone on Friday afternoon and edited for publication.

-XBIZ: It seems like the extreme reaction of the Universities of Wisconsin authorities may have something to do with your refusal to agree with them that you had done anything wrong by being open and public about your sexual content?
+XBIZ: It seems like the extreme reaction of the Universities of Wisconsin authorities may have something to do with your refusal to agree with them that you had done something wrong by being open and public about your sexual content?

 Joe Gow: That’s right, and we’re not going to do that.
 So that’s why we’ll end up in court with this.